fkmendes/PhyloJunction/NOTES.md

 from phylojunction.interface.pysidegui.pjguiwidgets.matplotlibwidget import MatplotlibWidget
 ```

+## Qt Creator / Qt Designer

+This can be a finnicky program, so here are a few notes.

+(1) Adding and deleting new pages

+In order to add new pages to a QStackedWidget (the class of the main container), you need to right-click the QStackedWidget on the right menu, and do "Insert page".
+You can then "Change page order" after the new page is created.

+If you want to delete a page (e.g., one of the two pages that come automatically with QStackedWidget), you need to navigate to the page you want to delete.
+To do that, you must right-click the QStackedWidget, and click "Next Page" until you reach the page to be deleted.
+Then above the "Insert page" menu (from right-clicking QStackedWidget), there will be a menu saying "Page 2 out of 3", say.
+There you will find a "Delete" button.

+(2)

 ## Documentation

 PhyloJunction is documented automatically with `sphinx`, so make sure you have this program installed: